 WE Charity in the UK spends, on average, 24% of annual funds initiating and supporting international development programmes.
 The organisation has been widely recognised for its sustainable, scalable development model called WE Villages.
 International project expenses include direct cash and in-kind contributions.

 Direct funding is often spent on building schools, providing water programmes or paying for a community garden to ensure children have healthy food to eat at lunch.
 The development programmes are administered on a multi-year basis and include programme development, capacity building as well as specific capital investments in the communities.
 WE Charity’s international work would not be possible without critical in-kind contributions, the majority of which are medical and school supplies collected, distributed and administered according to our development model.

-Approximately 7% of annual funding is spent on non-project-related costs associated with the management of the organisation, including human resources functions, accounting and office supplies.
-On average, approximately 75% of annual funding supports domestic programming, from WE Schools campaigns to educational resources, working with young people, schools, families and corporations.
+Approximately 13% of annual funding is spent on non-project-related costs associated with the management of the organisation, including human resources functions, accounting, and office premises and supplies.
+On average, approximately 63% of annual funding supports domestic programming, from WE Schools campaigns to educational resources, working with young people, schools, families and corporations.

 WE Charity is audited annually.
 An experienced, volunteer Board of Directors oversees the work of WE Charity, which includes setting policies and procedures, as well as monitoring our budget and expenses to ensure funds are spent wisely.